swaptacular/swpt_stomp/swpt-certificates.rst

 **Note:** Every accounting authority node SHOULD list its serial number, along with its public key fingerprint in a publicly accessible centralized registry.
-This eliminates the possibility malicious nodes to "steal" other nodes' serial numbers (and their debtor IDs).
+This eliminates the possibility malicious nodes to "steal" other nodes' serial numbers (and their range of debtor IDs).

 For for *creditors agent* and *debtors agent* nodes, the subject's "Serial Number" attribute SHOULD hold the hexadecimal representation of the highest